nasjones/my_games/README.md

 - Then the results are returned and displayed on the page with a like option for every game to add the game to a user's likes.
 - When a game is liked if it is not already in the database it is then stored in our database.
 - When a user visits a videogame's page the same thing happens if it is not already in our database then the information is stored and then displayed to the user.
-- At the bottom of all game display pages there is a list of up to 5 video games similar to the one displayed this information comes from the tastedive api which is accessed on each game page.
+- At the bottom of all game display pages there is a list of up to 5 video games similar to the one displayed this information comes from the IGDB api which is accessed on each game page.
 - The api and route handling is coded using Python and Flask.
 Handling of the api calls and data is done using JavaScript.
 The database is a PostgreSQL database.

 ## Tech